-Agency and scientific consensus on classification
+530 Agency and scientific consensus on classification

 Vegetation classification, especially the concept of a unified, nationwide classification, received little support in the U.S. academic community prior to the 1990s.
-Most academic ecologists viewed classification as having little to contribute towards a general conceptual
+Most academic ecologists viewed classification as having little to contribute towards a general conceptual synthesis of broad applicability and were little interested in products of largely local or regional applicability.
+This view also stemmed in part from the diversity of approaches to interpreting and understanding the nature of vegetation patterns, as reviewed in the previous section (Nicolson and McIntosh 2002).
+As a consequence, little attention was paid to creating a unified national vegetation classification.4

-Individual federal and state agencies in the U.S. charged with resource inventory or land management often required vegetation inventories or maps of public lands, both of which depend on classification for definition of units.
-Prior to the 1990s most of these projects were generally limited in scope and geography and tended to use divergent methods and categories (see Ellis et al. 1977) such that their various products did not fit together as components of a larger scheme.
-Instead, the disparate, disconnected activities resulted in development of incompatible sets of information and duplication of effort (National Science and Technology Council 1997).
-Nevertheless, the importance of broadly applicable systems for coordination of efforts had already become apparent during the 1970s and 80s, and some useful and geographically broad classifications were produced, including the habitat type classification of western forests by the U.S. Forest Service (Wellner 1989) and the Cowardin classification of U.S. wetlands (Cowardin et al. 1979).
-The Society of American Foresters has historically used a practical dominancebased approach for classifying forest types in North America (Eyre 1980), as has the Society for Range Management (Shiftlet 1994).
-In addition, in the early 1980s, five federal agencies collaborated to develop an ecological land classification framework integrating vegetation, soils, water, and landform (Driscoll et al. 1984).
+539 Individual federal and state agencies in the U.S. charged with resource inventory or land 540 management often required vegetation inventories or maps of public lands, both of which depend 541 on classification for definition of units.
+Prior to the 1990s most of these projects were generally 542 limited in scope and geography and tended to use divergent methods and categories (see Ellis et 543 al. 1977) such that their various products did not fit together as components of a larger scheme.
+544 Instead, the disparate, disconnected activities resulted in development of incompatible sets of 545 information and duplication of effort (National Science and Technology Council 1997).
+546 Nevertheless, the importance of broadly applicable systems for coordination of efforts had 547 already become apparent during the 1970s and 80s, and some useful and geographically broad 548 classifications were produced, including the habitat type classification of western forests by the 549 U.S. Forest Service (Wellner 1989) and the Cowardin classification of U.S. wetlands (Cowardin 550 et al. 1979).
+The Society of American Foresters has historically used a practical dominance-551 based approach for classifying forest types in North America (Eyre 1980), as has the Society for 552 Range Management (Shiftlet 1994).
+In addition, in the early 1980s, five federal agencies 553 collaborated to develop an ecological land classification framework integrating vegetation, soils, 554 water, and landform (Driscoll et al. 1984).

-In the late 1970s, The Nature Conservancy (TNC) initiated a network of state Natural Heritage Programs (NHPs), many of which are now part of state government agencies.
-The general goal of these programs was inventory and protection of the full range of natural communities and rare species present within the individual states.
-Because inventory requires a list of the communities being inventoried, the various programs proceeded to develop their own state-specific community classification systems.
-As TNC started to draw on the work of the NHPs to develop national-level priorities for community preservation and protection, it quickly recognized the need to integrate the disparate state-level vegetation classifications into a consistent national classification.
+555 In the late 1970s, The Nature Conservancy (TNC) initiated a network of state Natural 556 Heritage Programs (NHPs), many of which are now part of state government agencies.
+The 557 general goal of these programs was inventory and protection of the full range of natural 558 communities and rare species present within the individual states.
+Because inventory requires a 559 list of the communities being inventoried, the various programs proceeded to develop their own 560 state-specific community classification systems.
+As TNC started to draw on the work of the 561 NHPs to develop national-level priorities for community preservation and protection, it quickly 562 recognized the need to integrate the disparate state-level vegetation classifications into a 563 consistent national classification.

-3. In contrast, classification has been a major activity in Europe throughout the twentieth century, with vegetation scientists largely using the methods of the Braun-Blanquet school.
+^{4.} In contrast, classification has been a major activity in Europe throughout the twentieth century, with vegetation scientists largely using the methods of the Braun-Blanquet school.
 Moreover, vegetation classification gained new impetus in many European countries during the 1970s and 1980s (Rodwell et al. 1995).